Patronymic: Norse languages

-Matronyms were used exceptionally if the child was born out of wedlock or if the mother was much more high-born or well known than the father, a historical example being Sweyn Estridsson.
+Matronyms were used exceptionally if the child was born out of wedlock, or if the mother was much more high-born or well-known than the father, a historical example being Sweyn Estridsson.

-In Iceland, patronymics or matronymics are still used as last names and this is in fact compulsory by law, with a handful of exceptions.
-The father's name (usually in the genitive case) plus the word son for sons, dóttir for daughters.
+In Iceland, patronymics or matronymics are still used as last names, and this is, in fact, required by law, with a handful of exceptions.
+For almost all cases, the father's name (usually in the genitive case) is used, plus the word son for sons or dóttir for daughters.
 For example, Jóhanna Sigurðardóttir (i.e. "Jóhanna, daughter of Sigurð[ur]").
-People, who do not identify as male or female (nonbinary people) can also use the suffix -bur, which means child of.
+People who do not identify as male or female (nonbinary people) can also use the suffix -bur, which means child of.

-In 2022, a citizen of the island of Gotland asked to use her surname with the Gutnish ending -dotri (instead of Swedish -dotter).
-The authority appealed against the positive decision of the administrative court in Stockholm, but in the end, the Court of Appeal ruled that she was allowed to use a Gutnish surname.
+In 2022, the Swedish Tax Agency denied a Gotland woman's application to change her surname to one with the Gutnish ending -dotri (instead of -dotter) on the grounds that it did not follow Swedish conventions.
+The administrative court in Stockholm decided in her favour on appeal, with the Tax Agency in turn taking the case to the Court of Appeal; in early 2023, the Court of Appeal finally ruled that she was allowed to use a Gutnish surname.

 Finnish

 In Finland, the use of patronymics was a result of relatively-recent Swedish influence and remained uncommon outside official documents.
 It was only in the 19th century that the use of patronymics gained any sort of popularity among the Finnish-speaking lower classes.
 Family names became obligatory in Finland by law in 1920.

-Historically, patronymics were composed in Swedish fashion: the father's name and the suffix -n’' for genitive plus the word poika for sons, tytär for daughters.
+Historically, patronymics were composed in Swedish fashion: the father's name and the suffix -n for genitive plus the word poika for sons, tytär for daughters.
 For example, Tuomas Abrahaminpoika means "Tuomas, Abraham's son", and Martta Heikintytär means "Martta, Heikki's daughter".

 Bulgarian

-In Bulgarian, the patronymics are -ov/-ev and -ova/-eva for men and women, respectively.
+In Bulgarian, the patronymics are -ov / -ev for men and -ova / -eva for women.
 They are identical to the endings of family names in Bulgarian and some other Slavic family names, such as those in Russian and Czech.
 In Bulgarian official documents, the patronymic comes before the surname, so Ivan Marinov Yordanov would be Ivan, son of Marin Yordanov.